 Construction of the Mansion exterior was done by plant employees, with all bricks measured to be exactly the same size with uniform grout lines.
 The 28-room Mansion has three floors and a full basement for a total of 21,000 square feet of finished space.
 The Mansion featured a domed stained glass conservatory (still intact but now a study area), billiards room (now a classroom), ballroom on the third floor (now a computer lab), and bowling alley in the basement (now a science lab).
 Italian and German craftsmen were brought to the Mansion to carve the woodwork on-site.
 The Mansion was ahead of its time in many ways: base electrical outlets, steel I-beams throughout for extra support, and a central vacuum system.
 In addition to the Mansion, the original estate, which covered 24 acres, consisted of a large greenhouse, a carriage house, a bathhouse and pool, a large guesthouse, and numerous formal gardens.

 The Mansion remained a residence of the Bettendorf family until it was sold to the Marist Society in 1959 and used as a seminary.
 In 1973, St. Katharine’s-St. Mark’s purchased the Mansion and Carriage House and moved the School from Davenport.
-The School built a gymnasium in 1975, purchased the former guesthouse (now known as Wallace House) in 1981, and built Becherer Hall in 2001.
+The School built a gymnasium in 1975, purchased the former guesthouse (known as Wallace House which was demolished in 2017 to make room for a new STEAM center) in 1981, and built Becherer Hall in 2001.
 In 1984, the Bettendorf Mansion was recognized for its significance to the people of Iowa and was entered into the National Register of Historic Places.